Free Birth Injury Consultation

 Representing Families Affected by Cerebral Palsy Due to Medical Malpractice

-Every year, 1-4 out of 1,000 infants born in the United States are diagnosed with cerebral palsy (CP).
+Approximately 1 in 345 children in the United States has been identified with cerebral palsy, according to the CDC’s Autism and Developmental Disabilities Monitoring Network.
 Cerebral palsy is one of the most serious diagnoses that a child may receive as a result of medical malpractice.
 Below, our Chicago cerebral palsy lawyers explain its causes, types and symptoms.

 Do you believe that your child’s cerebral palsy is a result of medical malpractice?
 Consider speaking to our dedicated birth injury attorneys.
 We can discuss your child’s unique situation, help you to determine your best legal options and be a trusted counselor during this difficult time.
 Call us at (877) 262-9767 or contact us online.